-The Plug-Ins tab is used to load third-party Photoshop plugins for use within Photo RAW.
-To install them in Photo RAW's default location, click the Open Default Folder button and copy the plugin files there.
+To install Photoshop plugins in Photo RAW's default location, click the Open Default Folder button and copy the plugin files there.
 You can also have a secondary plugin folder; to use this, click the checkbox, and then choose the folder by clicking on the Choose button.